 After selecting suppliers, it’s time to approve the operations.
 There’s an increasing number of flexible, user-friendly solutions available on the market which help streamline the approval process.
 Depending on the type of purchase (strategic or recurring) or on the supplier’s profile, some procurement operations can be automated.
 Intelligent sensors, CMMS software and next-gen purchasing management are just a few Industry 4.0 solutions to automate the supply chain.
 For example, integrating an order schedule, as well as the conditions and delivery rate of certain consumables, into the procurement strategy allows teams to improve their responsiveness and efficiency and grants them the time to focus on more strategic purchases.

 Mobility Work is the first platform dedicated to putting industrial suppliers in touch with maintenance experts.
-Mobility Work Suppliers was designed to be a real driver for collaboration between the different stakeholders for the supply chain.
+Mobility Work Hub was designed to be a real driver for collaboration between the different stakeholders for the supply chain.

 From a performance perspective, the importance of good supply management software should not be overlooked.
 The software reduces the risk of errors, delays and payments as well as simplifies the sourcing process and automates order management.
 From the very first contact to the payment, operators control every step of the process.

 Regularly monitoring the activities will ensure the success of the strategy.
 It is essential that each team and operator has individual key performance indicators (KPIs) to use as a reference.
 Whether it’s the evolution of costs, the average order processing time or the amount of stock, the KPIs must be determined beforehand in order to measure the success of operations.